PartyWumpus/C-to-befunge93/README.md

 For ease of C compilation we just always move the value from the return register onto some stack value but that would theoretically be optimizable away in a register allocation pass, so I think it's the best choice.

-While I haven't actually implemented it for the C -> IR phase, the IR would fully support inline loops, gotos, etc.

 ### TLDR: Stuff it supports
 - Stack frames for each function
 - Call stack for returning